Gloucester: Toponymy

-From the city's Roman name, Glevum, Anglo-Saxon migrants after 410, with their fledgling feudal structure, the Kingdom of Wessex, replaced the area's Romano-Celtic society and changed the city's name to Caerloyw (/cy/), Gloucester's name in modern Welsh, while recognising the presence of the Roman fort.
+From the city's Roman name, Glevum, Anglo-Saxon invaders after 410, with their fledgling feudal structure, the Kingdom of Wessex, replaced the area's Romano-Celtic society and changed the city's name to Caerloyw (/cy/), Gloucester's name in modern Welsh, while recognising the presence of the Roman fort.
 Caerloyw is a compound of caer, meaning 'fort, stronghold, castle', and loyw, a lenition of gloyw as it would have been pronounced by many speakers, meaning 'bright, shiny, glowy'.

 A variant of the term -cester/chester/caster instead of the Welsh caer was eventually adopted.
 The name Gloucester thus means roughly "bright fort".
 Mediaeval orthographies include Caer Glow, Gleawecastre and Gleucestre.

 This etymology was first suggested by the Austrian philologist, Alfred Holder, in 1896.
 An alternative etymology has been proposed, which argues that the first element of the place-name is related to a Welsh word signifying 'valiant', rendering 'Gloucester' to mean 'fortress of the valiant'.